Maverick7t/Maverick7t/README.md

 ### 👨‍💻 About Me

-Hi, I’m Moinaktar — a Machine Learning Engineer passionate about building robust, scalable, and cloud-deployed AI systems.
+I live in Banglore, India I’m a cloud-certified, hands-on engineer passionate about both **Data Engineering and Machine Learning**.
-Currently focused on combining AWS cloud services with modern MLOps to automate and optimize model lifecycle at scale.
+As a fresher, I’ve focused my time on mastering end-to-end workflows — from data ingestion and transformation to model training and deployment.

 💡 I love solving real-world problems using: